-How do makers become makers?
-As an emerging phenomenon of education reform, making is becoming an established feature of many environments and experiences designed for informal learning.
-Cultural institutions, such as museums, science centers and libraries, are expressing growing interest and investing in the integration of making into exhibits and programs.
 The growing presence of maker spaces in designed informal learning environments presents the opportunity for making to widely, and potentially more deeply, reach a diverse audience of children, families and youth.
 Yet, this wave of making is, in many respects, changing the ways in which these institutions function and are used by visitors.
-Elements such as the use of real tools, loose part materials, and facilitators are in contrast to the tried and true methods of design (e.g. Borun & Dristas, 1997) that have traditionally been used to support learning in such spaces.
+Elements such as the use of real tools, loose part materials, and the presence of skilled facilitators are in contrast to the tried and true methods of design (e.g., Borun & Dristas, 1997) that have traditionally been used to support learning in such spaces.
+Many of the visitors in maker spaces are families with young children, who use these institutions as resources for shared leisure and learning (e.g., Ellenbogen et al, 2004; see also Chapter 4, this volume).

-In the conversation around making as an educational movement, much attention has been paid to the ways in which making may shape workforce pathways for youth.
-However, many of the visitors to these designed informal learning environments are families with young children, who use these institutions as resources for shared leisure and learning (e.g. Ellenbogen et al, 2004).
 In this chapter, we explore making as a learning process in the context of a museum-based maker space designed for family participation.
 In particular, we focus on young children, and their adult learning partners, as an important demographic to consider and for which to design making environments and experiences.
-Through the presentation of a single case of family making in the museum, we consider the factors that support and engender young children's participation in making as a learning process, and examine the ways by which a young child may establish a meaningful trajectory of participation through making in this context (Greeno & Gresalfi, 2008).
+Importantly, we take a close look at the evolving role of museum educators in supporting young children's meaningful participation in making as an informal learning process.
+Through the presentation of a single case of a child's making in the museum, we identify key factors that support and engender young children's participation in making in the context of a museum, and examine the ways by which a young child may establish a meaningful trajectory of participation through making in this context (Greeno & Gresalfi, 2008).